Ranqb/Firebase-Cocoa-Touch-Framework/README.md

 # Firebase Cocoa Touch Framework

-This Cocoa Touch Frameworks is an easy way to add a Firebase SDK to your project, if for some reason you can't use CocoaPods, or a manual installation.
+This Cocoa Touch Framework is an easy way to add a Firebase SDK to your project, if for some reason you can't use CocoaPods, or a manual installation.

 ## Getting Started